tuffant21/PicoWater/README.md

 - Configurable watering schedules via RTC alarms.
 - Supports both Raspberry Pi Pico and Pico W (with Wi-Fi functionality).
 - Supports USB communication to control pico
+- PICO_W only:
+   - Web Server that allows remote control of the system

 ## Requirements
 - Raspberry Pi Pico or Pico W
 - Solenoid valve
 - Necessary electronic components (wires, resistors, etc.)
 - CMake 3.13 or later
-- Raspberry Pi Pico SDK 1.4.0 or later
+- Raspberry Pi Pico SDK 1.5.0 or later
+- PICO_W only:
+   - Python installed on your system and accessible via python3 or python

 ## Setup
 1. Clone this repository: